salsferrazza/cquencer/README.md

 1753238525 send # 6: pfx 2 msg 28 total 30 bytes
 ```

-### Multicast listener
+### Basic multicast listener

-The `listener` binary simply streams all bytes received from the specified multicast group over UDP and sends them to standard output.
+The `listener` binary logs the sequence number and size of message payload to the console

 ## Client
 ```